Gochez/notes-on-introduction-to-probability/README.md

 Some of the things I'll be covering:
 * Solutions to exercises.
-* Simulations translated into Python.
+* Simulations translated from R into Python.
-* Stat110 class notes.
+* Notes from Stat110 2011 class.

 ---